Tool-as-Interface: Learning Robot Policies from Observing Human Tool Use: Introduction

+Tool use enables humans to perform complex tasks by extending their physical capabilities.
+In contrast, robotic systems remain largely limited to grasping and pick-and-place operations~\cite{Vaesen_2012, OsiurakHeinke2018, 844081, Prattichizzo2016, carbone2012grasping, 16222, robotics10030105}.
+To enable richer manipulation skills, robots must learn to use diverse tools in dynamic environments.
+This work focuses on the efficient training of robot policies for tool use, with an emphasis on scalable and low-cost data collection.

+Imitation learning (IL) is a promising way to acquire tool-use skills from human demonstrations~\cite{Fang2019, s21041278, jang2022bc}.
+Prior work has leveraged teleoperation platforms~\cite{wang2023mimicplay, brohan2022rt, jang2022bc} and hand-held grippers~\cite{seo2024legato, chi2024universal} to provide precise supervision.
+However, these systems often require expensive hardware, 3D-printed tools, or expert calibration, hindering scalability across diverse users and environments.

+As a scalable alternative, we learn from natural human manipulation videos.
+While abundant, this data introduces challenges from viewpoint differences and human-robot embodiment gaps~\cite{shao2021concept2robot, bahl2022human, pmlr-v205-pan23a}.
+We introduce a new framework that leverages two-view human manipulation videos and appropriate representations of states and actions to train robot policies for tool use.
+To close the viewpoint gap, our system uses 3D scene reconstruction and novel view synthesis to train a viewpoint-invariant policy.
+To bridge the embodiment mismatch, we filter out embodiment-specific features like hands using segmentation, and employ a task-space, tool-centric action representation supports robustness to robot base variation (Figure~\ref{fig:teaser}).

-Our contributions are as follows: \begin{enumerate} \item We propose a novel framework that leverages two-view human interaction data to enable scalable, intuitive, and cost-effective data collection for training robot policies on complex tool-use tasks. \item We validate the effectiveness of our approach on diverse challenging real-world tool-use tasks (e.g., nail hammering, meatball scooping, pan flipping, wine bottle balancing, and soccer ball kicking).
-Our method achieves a 71\% higher success and 77\% less data collection time than diffusion policies trained on SpaceMouse~\cite{3dconnecxion2023spacemouse} or Gello~\cite{wu2023gello} data, with some tasks solvable only by our method.
-Our method also outperforms handheld grippers like UMI~\cite{chi2024universal}, reducing collection time by 41\%. \item We provide an extensive analysis of our method’s robustness under varying conditions, including changes in camera poses, robot base movements, and human-induced perturbations.
-Additionally, we conduct ablation studies to evaluate the effects of different design choices on policy performance, including embodiment segmentation, random cropping, and novel view augmentation.
+Our contributions are as follows: (1) We introduce a framework for scalable, intuitive, and cost-effective data collection for robot tool-use learning, using two-view human manipulation videos without requiring teleoperation or specialized hardware; (2) We demonstrate strong generalization across diverse real-world tool-use tasks (e.g., nail hammering, meatball scooping, pan flipping, wine bottle balancing, and soccer ball kicking) achieving a 71\% higher success rate and 77\% reduction in data collection time compared to diffusion policies trained on SpaceMouse~\cite{3dconnecxion2023spacemouse} or Gello~\cite{wu2023gello}, and a 41\% improvement over handheld grippers like UMI~\cite{chi2024universal}; and (3) We provide a detailed robustness analysis, evaluating performance under changes in viewpoint, robot base configuration, and human motion, along with ablations on segmentation, novel view synthesis, and random cropping.